Samuel Brady: Murder trial for killing Indians

 Samuel Brady's thirst for revenge did not end with the Armistice.
 Samuel Brady was charged with killing Indians after the war was over, tried for that crime in Pittsburgh in a "bar" and a jury of his frontier peers acquitted him, even after he defiantly admitted in open court that he had done it.

+Samuel Brady, in March 1791, hid in a thicket in Fallston, Pennsylvania, subsequently ambushing Delaware Indians at the New Brighton Trading Post, among them being nonresistant Christian Munsee who belonged to the Moravian Church.
+The victims included four Delaware Indian men and one Delware Indian woman; local Anglo-American men from the town stated that the reason Brady attacked the Delaware Indians was to plunder them for their horses and firearms.

-Several years after the Revolution, Captain Brady led twenty five armed Virginia Rangers in "hot pursuit" of twelve Delaware Indians whom they said had been raiding white settlements in what was then Virginia and is now West Virginia.
+Several years after the Revolution, Captain Brady led twenty five armed Virginia Rangers in "hot pursuit" of twelve Delaware Indians who they said had been raiding white settlements in what was then Virginia and is now West Virginia.
 On March 9, 1791, they crossed Brady's Run and the Beaver River into the newly established state of Pennsylvania.
 They caught up with the Indians, who they thought had been conducting the raids, at the Big Beaver Blockhouse where those Indians were trading.
 They killed four Delaware men and one Delaware woman.
 After the raid, they crossed back over the border to their homes in Virginia.
 The owner of the Red Front Trading Post, William Wilson and his friend John Hillman accused Brady and his Rangers of "plundering".
 Pennsylvania issued a warrant for Samuel's arrest.

 Pennsylvania Governor Thomas Mifflin demanded Samuel's extradition from Virginia Governor Peyton Randolph.
 There were a lot of documents that passed back and forth between the two new states, but Virginia did not give him up.
 Pennsylvania offered rewards of $300 and $1000 for his capture, to no avail.
 Two bounty hunters did try, but failed.
 These bounty hunters lost their guns in a West Virginia tavern where Brady claimed them as "souvenirs".
 This is how Belle Swope described that incident.
 "He was sitting in a tavern in West Virginia, when two Virginians rode up, and told the keeper they wanted horse feed and dinner.
 He was rolling his rifle on his knees, and they laid their pistols on a table near, while they conversed with the landlord.
 He told them the young Captain was popular and lived in that region.
 They promised him part of the reward if he would assist in his capture.
 The landlord said it was useless as no one could take Sam Brady alive.
 They vowed they could.
 The man opposite said, "I am Sam Brady".
 They looked at him, measured his strength, and gave up the attempt.
 After dinner they turned to the table to take up their pistols, but the Captain of the Rangers said "no", and not even the landlord persuaded him to change his mind.
 He afterward presented them to his sons."